lh3/bwa/README-alt.md

 2. If there are no non-ALT hits, the best ALT hit is outputted as the primary alignment.
-If there are both ALT and non-ALT hits, non-ALT hits will be primary.
-ALT hits are reported as supplementary alignments (flag 0x800) only if they are better than all overlapping non-ALT hits.
+If there are both ALT and non-ALT hits, non-ALT hits will be primary and ALT hits be supplementary (SAM flag 0x800) if ALT hits are better than the best overlapping non-ALT hits.

-In theory, non-ALT alignments from step 1 should be identical to alignments against a reference genome with ALT contigs.
+In theory, non-ALT alignments from step 1 should be identical to alignments against the reference genome with ALT contigs.
 In practice, the two types of alignments may differ in rare cases due to seeding heuristics.
 When an ALT hit is significantly better than non-ALT hits, BWA-MEM may miss seeds on the non-ALT hits.